It is very common to come across web pages with multiple, functionally similar elements repeating on the screen.

 Set Repeat Element by Property

 Updates the repeat element to point to an element instance which satisfies the given property/value combination.

 It is common to build such logic for dealing with dynamic elements.
-At the time of setting up element selector, some of the dynamic criterion is not known and hence these commands provide the flexibility to choose exact criterion at the time of test execution.
+At the time of setting up the element selector, some of the dynamic criteria are not known and hence these commands provide the flexibility to choose the exact criterion at the time of test execution.